saiprashanthts1995/Load_data_to_RDS/README.md

 6. To install python3 in EC2 instance, execute the following command `sudo yum install python3`
 7. I have done the coding in pycharm and executed the SQL commands in Dbeaver.
+8. Make sure when EC2 instance is created add an IAM role to access RDS instance.
+This IAM role will be part of creation of EC2 instance
+9. IN RDS instance security group, add security group of EC2 instance with traffic as postgres (5432 port). i.e. add security group of EC2 instance in RDS instance.

+Load of data seen from dbeaver is shown below ![]

+Loading of data from EC2 instance is shown below ![]

 ## Repository contains the following scripts
 1. scripts/main.py